What are Shin Splints?

 The pancreas is an organ located in the abdomen.
 It plays an essential role in digestion by producing enzymes that break down food.
 The pancreas also produces hormones such as insulin that help the body regulate blood sugar.

-Several types of cancerous growths can occur in the pancreas, this includes pancreatic adenocarcinoma, the most common type of pancreatic cancer, accounting for 95% of cases.
+Several types of cancerous growths can occur in the pancreas, this includes pancreatic adenocarcinoma, the most common type of pancreatic cancer.
 Squamous cell carcinomas, adenosquamous carcinomas, and signet ring cell carcinomas are some of the less common types of pancreatic cancer.

 Pancreatic adenocarcinoma develops when the exocrine cells in the pancreas begin to grow out of control and form a tumor.
 There is no clear answer as to what causes adenocarcinoma; however, some people have a greater risk than others of developing the disease.
 This includes those who: